 11.)
 Minnesota Golden Gophers The Gophers managed to play in a bowl game in 2009, but really finished the season playing bad football.
 They won just one of their final five Big 10 contests, and will likely struggle to win any games in 2010 with just two starters back on defense.

 Do hope you enjoyed this.
-I should mention the idea was suggested by Jonathan from Lily speech. of course always love ideas and comments.
+I should mention the idea was suggested by Stacie from Stacie fox. of course always love ideas and comments.

 Inspirations For This Article